 From 1971 to 1980 he worked for the European Space Agency as system and software

 engineer on the Hubble Space Telescope, the Meteosat weather satellite, the Aerosat

 navigation satellite and the OTS telecom satellite.

 Since 1980, Pat has worked for CGI (formerly called Logica) in the UK.
 This multinational software company is now the European leader in space software - its software currently supports the missions of more than 200 satellites.
 Space missions in which Pat has been involved in this role include the Giotto probe to Halley's comet, the Hipparcos star mapper, the Huygens probe to Titan, the Galileo navigation system, the Inmarsat-4 global mobile broadband network, the XMM-Newton X-ray astronomy observatory and the Skynet 5 military communications satellite.
 His current role is Adviser to the Vice President of the Space Business Unit.

 Pat was Chairman of the Royal Aeronautical Society Space Group from 2004 to 2012, and is a former Chairman of the trade association of Britain's space industry, UKspace (previously called UKISC).
 He is a Fellow of the Royal Institute of Navigation, a Fellow of the Royal Aeronautical Society and a Chartered Engineer (CITP).

-In addition to his books, Pat has written many magazine articles and contributed chapters or sections to two multi-author books:
+In addition to his books described elsewhere in this website, Pat has written many magazine articles and contributed chapters or sections to two multi-author books:

-- two chapters in the Handbook of Space Security: (1) Eavesdropping Satellites, and (2) USA Military Satellites
+- two chapters in the Handbook of Space Security (2015): (1) Eavesdropping Satellites, and (2) USA Military Satellites